 11. Sipping on a Marg at Gloria’s

-I know you were expecting this… Of course margaritas were going to be included on this list!
-With multiple locations across Texas and renowned as one of the best margarita’s in Dallas, Gloria’s is the place to go for a icy cold margarita sure to drown all your sorrows!
+We know you were expecting this… Of course margaritas were going to be included on this list!
+With multiple locations across Texas and renowned as one of the best margarita’s in Dallas, Gloria’s is the place to go for an icy cold margarita sure to drown all your sorrows!

 13. Contemplating Art in the Dallas Museum of Art

 This summer, the DMA has free general admission and free activities!
 With all of their exquisite pieces of art, from Renaissance Prints to Modernism art, you can escape the summer heat for countless hours exploring the DMA.

 14. Watching Sharks at the Dallas World Aquarium

 Experience the wonders of a water world without actually getting into the water at the Dallas World Aquarium.
 This aquarium also includes exhibits on terrestrial animals such as birds and monkeys.
 Start by getting the family pumped for the experience by watching one of their many animal cams.
 And don’t miss the shark feedings that take place twice a day!